neontribe/ticket-master/README.md

 =======
 Ticket Master
 =============
+	##If node not installed:
+		sudo apt-get install nodejs
+		(Program looks for node in /usr/bin/env node)

+	#Get dependencies
 	npm install
+	#Run
 	./TicketMaster.js

-To start would like to set of commands I can run on the command line that:
+  Commands:

+    gentrello               Generate a token generation url for trello. boards [output]         Retrieve a list of boards currently accessible to the user.
+Output -> [directory + filename] to place output, defaults to <username>_boards.json. lists [output] [board]  Retrieves lists in specified board.
+Output -> [directory + filename] to place output, defaults to <username>_boards.json. populate                Generate a directory structure containing information concerning current user's board layout.

+  Options:

+    -h, --help                 output usage information
+    -V, --version              output the version number
+    -k --trello_key <key>      Trello authentication key.
+    -t --trello_token <token>  Trello authentication token.

+Commands to implement:

-    1. Get a list of boards for a given user
+-[x] 	Get a list of boards for a given user
-    1. Get a list of 'columns' for a given user
+-[x] 	Get a list of 'columns' for a given user
-    1. Get 'tickets' in a column
+-[ ] 	Get 'tickets' in a column
-    1. Get 'comments' for a ticket
+-[ ] 	Get 'comments' for a ticket
-    1. Get attachments for a ticket
+-[ ] 	Get attachments for a ticket

 Then I would like to see a command/set of commands that let me build a local directory structure of: